 The Doctor of Philosophy (PhD) degree requires a significant program of study and research that qualifies the recipient to work independently and contribute to the advancement of the field of knowledge.
-Thus, the emphasis is on mastery of the field and particularly on the acquisition of research skills as a basis for original work.
+The emphasis is on mastery of the field and particularly on the acquisition of research skills as a basis for original work.